The Science of

 Seal the Report

-K-Veritas collects all metrics, hardware data, and source hashes, then signs the report with a key only the server holds.
+Metrics, hardware data, and source hashes are collected and signed with a key only the server holds.

 Submit with Paper

-Attach the signed PDF report alongside your paper.
-Optionally include the source code bundle.
+Attach the signed PDF alongside your paper and optionally the source code bundle.

 Reviewer Verifies

-Reviewers upload the report to the web verifier and instantly see a Review Summary with crypto status, metrics, and consistency checks.
+Upload to the web verifier for instant crypto status, metrics, and consistency checks.

 Our Approach